On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Physical examples of topological and dynamical conservation laws

 Similarly, in incompressible fluid flow and incompressible MHD, since the velocity is divergence free, $\div\u=0$, we obtain the divergence-type temporal conservation law $D_t(\div\u)=0$ which has the form of a locally trivial volumetric conservation law $\volT=\div\u$ with vanishing spatial flux, $\volX=0$.
 It has the global form \eqref{ex:incompressFD:streamlineflux} and \eqref{ex:incompressMHD:streamlineflux} which states the vanishing of the net streamline flux through the closed boundary surface $\S=\p\V$ of any static volume $\V$ within the physical domain of these respective systems is conserved.

 Another similar example is irrotational fluid flow or gas dynamics, where $\curl\u=0$.
 The time derivative of this equation gives $D_t(\curl\u)=0$, which is compatible with the evolution equation for $\u$ in these systems.
 This equation is a curl-type temporal conservation law.
-It has the form of a locally trivial surface-flux conservation law, in which $\surfT=\curl\u$ is the conserved density and $\surfX=0$ is the the spatial circulation flux.
+It has the form of a locally trivial surface-flux conservation law, in which $\surfT=\curl\u$ is the conserved density and $\surfX=0$ is the spatial circulation flux.
 The global form of this conservation law states that the vanishing of the net circulation \eqref{ex:irrFD:circulation:closedcurv} around any static closed curve within the physical domain of the irrotational systems is conserved.

-In particular, this provides an example of a non-trivial global circulatory conservation law arising from a locally trivial surface-flux conservation law.
+A more interesting example of a curl-type temporal conservation law arises in ideal barotropic fluid flow with non-vanishing vorticity when Beltrami flows are considered.
+Since a Beltrami flow is characterized by the relation $\vort\times\u=0$, the vorticity transport equation \eqref{eq:Eul:vort} then becomes $\vort_t=0$.
+This has the form of a locally trivial surface-flux conservation law, and the resulting global conservation law states that the net circulation \eqref{ex:irrFD:circulation:closedcurv} around any static closed curve within the physical domain of the Beltrami flow is conserved.
+Importantly, here the fluid can be irrotational, in which case the conserved circulation can be non-zero.
+In particular, this physical situation provides an example of a non-trivial global circulatory conservation law arising from a locally trivial surface-flux conservation law.

+A different interesting example from fluid flow with non-vanishing vorticity comes from the conservation law for potential vorticity \eqref{ex:fluidflow:potentialvort} in diabatic heated fluids.
+If the flow is in a Beltrami state such that the relation $(Q/\rho)\vort = (\vort\cdot\grad\,\theta)\u$ holds, then the potential vorticity satisfies $\p_t(\vort\cdot\grad\,\theta)=0$.
+This constitutes a locally trivial volumetric conservation law because the conserved density $T=\vort\cdot\grad\,\theta = \div (\theta\vort)$ is a divergence.
+The resulting global conservation law in any fixed (static) volume $\V$ within the fluid is given by

+which states the net flux of potential vorticity through the boundary surface $\p\V$ is a constant of motion.
+It can also be interpreted as conservation of circulatory potential temperature $\u\times\grad\,\theta$.
+This boundary conservation law is globally non-trivial whenever the fluid is irrotational.